 My London Restaurant Hit List:

-Ping Pong ✔️ [visited] – I first visited ping pong six months ago but since then I’ve been back three times which tells you how much I love it.
+Ping Pong ✔️ [visited] – I first visited ping pong for Chinese food six months ago but since then I’ve been back three times which tells you how much I love it.
 The dim sum and the bao buns are especially good here – the pork cha sui bao and the duck bao are my favourites and if you visit before 6pm after work some of the menu has 50% off.

 Ting, Shangri-La ✔️ [visited] – I took my mum here for a champagne afternoon tea for her birthday last year and although it was a tad expensive it was worth it.
 Ting is in the Shangri-La hotel at the top of the Shard in London Bridge.
 The views are incredible and the food and service were both excellent.
 A must do!